ourworldventures/ourworld_books_OLD/content/ourworld_tnz/solution.md

 ### Digital Experiences

-* the layer of digital services running of top of the grid infrastructure that give purpose to the soverign internet grid, and bring true value to the people of tanznaia
+* the layer of digital services running of top of the grid infrastructure that give purpose to the sovereign internet grid, and bring true value to the people of Tanzania
 * example: FREEFLOW LIFE
   * a prime example of such a digital service is FREEFLOW LIFE, the primary internet experience of TSIP giving every TZN citizen its digital life in one experience
   * a universally accessible digital platform through which Tanzanians can access improved alternatives to commonly used global communications, media and productivity software